MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Block.md

 ### **typeId**
 `read-only typeId: string;`

 Identifier of the type of block for this block.
+Warning: Vanilla block names can be changed in future releases, try using 'Block.matches' instead for block comparison.

 Type: *string*